thinktandem/thinktandem.io/src/content/articles/lando-headless-pt-2.md

 Now let's stand up some `data` for our template.
-In the `<script>` section of `pages/posts/index.vue` let's add a `data()` function to let the template know what data we'll be expecing.
-In this case our `posts` content type consists of a `title` and a `body` field.
+In the `<script>` section of `pages/posts/index.vue` let's add a `data()` function to let the template know what data we'll be expecting.
+In this case our, `posts` content type consists of a `title` and a `body` field.
 Open `pages/posts/index.vue` in your code editor.
 In the `<scripts>` section add in the `data()` function: